MCreator/MCreator/plugins/mcreator-localization/help/default/potion/amplifier.md

-This parameter defines how strong the inlined effect is.
+This parameter defines how strong this effect entry is.